Skip to main content

 Workleap Settings

 With SSO (single sign-on), users can access their Workleap products without memorizing another username and password.
-Give them the option to sign in using their credentials for the following products:
+Give them the option to sign in using their credentials for products like:

 • Slack